veryfine-hat/graphql-schema/README.md

 ```

 In this example we have defined various types for a message board each in their own file with a simple call to build to put it all together
+The name of the type is passed in as a template literal variable so that the name can be recorded and used in other schemas.
+If you hard code the name it will still build to a valid schema but it will not be able to be injected into other schemas
+In order to not have your definitions tree-shaken you need to make sure to export the schema and import it in to other places where it is used.
+The Template Literal syntax is designed to help with that by allowing you to plug one schema into another and it will wire up all the dependencies for you.
 ## Testing

 This package includes a set of unit tests to ensure its functionality.
 You can run these tests using the following command: